Ross rifle: Sporting variant

-Model 1910 (Mk III) was made with a totally different bolt head; instead of having the solid bolt lugs travel in a vertical position and lock in a horizontal position, like for the Mk II and Mk II** (see illustration), Ross turned it 90 degrees so it travels in a horizontal position and locks vertically.
+The Model 1910 (Mk III) was made with a totally different bolt head; instead of having the solid bolt lugs travel in a vertical position and lock in a horizontal position, like for the Mk II and Mk II** (see illustration), Ross turned it 90 degrees so it travels in a horizontal position and locks vertically.
 Then, he used screw threads on the lugs outside which are locking into the matching threaded receiver.
 Some very scarce Mk II** with the same threaded lugs and receiver are known to exist.
 He also used the same shape of heavy barrel as used on the Mk II**.
 The M-10, in .280 Ross, is considered by many as being the finest rifle ever made by the Ross Rifle Co.